-How La Niña will impact Central Texas’ winter
+What winter will be like in Central Texas

-AUSTIN (KXAN) — Winter officially begins in approximately two weeks and the new weather outlook shows the La Niña weather pattern will have a major impact on what our winter will look like.
+AUSTIN (KXAN) — Meteorological winter begins in approximately two weeks and the new weather outlook shows the La Niña weather pattern will have a major impact on what the months of December, January and February will look like.

-La Niña is where the Pacific Ocean temperatures in the equatorial region are cooler than normal–in fact, they already are.
+La Niña is a phenomenon in which the Pacific Ocean temperatures in the equatorial region are cooler than normal–in fact, they already are.
 La Niña winters usually result in a northward shift of the cold and stormy jet stream patterns.
 More often than not, that results in a drier and warmer than normal winter weather in Texas.

 Winters in Central Texas